Power News We love to talk!

 The winning bid prices and the allotted capacity would be announced soon.
 The competitive bidding is expected to push down tariffs, which currently average Rs.
 5 per unit.
 “We believe orders will be split equally between Gujarat and Tamil Nadu as both States have equally competitive wind tariffs.
 The current feed-in tariff in Tamil Nadu is Rs.
 4.16 per unit and Gujarat is Rs.
 4.15 per unit,” according to Ambit.

-- 50-MW solar power plant to be commissioned in Dec.
-Read more
+- Neyveli Lignite plans 300 Mw solar plant in Odisha Read more